PovilasUrb/Flask_Book_recommendation/README.md

-### A very Book recommendation system using flask and a similarity matrix
+### A very simple Book recommendation system using flask and a similarity matrix

 ## [Step 1]
 ### Download the csv files and put them into the data/ direcotry: